jovami/isep-lapr4/docs/us_3010/README.md

 ### 4.4.
 Tests

-In order to accurately test this functionality, we need to interact with the Aggregate Root repositories, meaning unit tests aren't the best approach here.
+In order to accurately test this functionality, we need to interact with the Aggregate Root repositories and with the server and client apps, meaning unit tests aren't the best approach here.

 Instead, integration tests should be performed.